What Is the Actual Cost of Living in Atlanta – the 2020 Guide

 When you’re planning your monthly budget, don’t forget to add utilities to get the real idea of how much money you need per month.
 According to data provided by Numbeo, basic utilities for an apartment of about 915 square feet will cost you over $150.
 These include water, electricity, heating, cooling, and garbage.
 As you can see, this package does not include the Internet.
 And we’re sure you can’t imagine a single day without it.
 So, get ready to pay an additional $80 for this service.

 All in all, when you find a place that you like, and you think fits your budget, don’t forget to ask for the price of utilities.
-Those moving to another state alone might want to consider finding a roommate for the first couple of months to split the bills.
+Those moving to another state alone might want to consider finding a roommate for the first couple of months to split the bills and avoid relocation depression.

 Keep in Mind that Georgia Is Among the States With the Highest Utility Costs